sridevopsb80/learn-shell/README.md

 4. Search and replace a word

 ##### Sed is available in two forms
-1. Display the changes on screen sed 'ACTION' FILE
+1. Display the changes on screen (preview only. does not execute the changes). sed 'ACTION' FILE
 2. Edit the file
 sed -i 'ACTION' FILE